MicrosoftDocs/cpp-docs/styleguide/template.md

 If your heading finishes with a `#` character, you need to add an extra `#` character in the end in order for the title to render correctly.
 For example, `# Async Programming in F# #`.

-There should always be one blank line before and after a heading (except for first-level headings).
+There should always be one blank line before and after a heading (except for first-level headings, which should not have a blank line before).

 Second-level headings will generate the on-page TOC that appears in the "In this article" section underneath the on-page title.